Alberta has been built by people who can smell bullshit.

 From farmers and ranchers to energy workers, teachers and nurses, Albertans know the difference between facts and a sales pitch.

 A referendum is supposed to ask voters a question.
 This one starts by giving you the answer.
-Albertans are being asked to vote, but only after the government tells them what the “right” answer is.
+Albertans are being asked to vote, but only after the government tells us what the “right” answer is.

 The 2026 referendum will be held on October 19th with the Alberta government putting forward nine questions for Albertans to vote on.
 The questions come from the Alberta Next Panel, a process critics said was biased from the start.
 It was launched to “protect Alberta from Ottawa’s continued attacks” and to “assert Alberta’s sovereignty within a united Canada,” an empty political slogan dressed up to sound like constitutional reform.
 Many argued it felt less like open consultation and more like a campaign where the answer had already been chosen.

-Alberta has spent years being told every problem starts in Ottawa and every solution begins with another constitutional fight.
-Energy policy, pipelines, and equalization have all been framed as evidence that Alberta is under attack.
 But Justin Trudeau is gone, and many of the battles this government keeps campaigning on belong to the last decade, not the next one.
 Housing costs are rising, health care is strained, and affordability is getting worse, yet these are largely areas of provincial responsibility.
 Alberta had both the authority and the warning to plan for growth and meet demand, and failed to do either.

 Federal immigration policy has created real pressure on housing and services, but blaming Ottawa for every shortage does not explain years of provincial choices on hospitals, classrooms, housing supply, and infrastructure.